artefactual-labs/smush/README.rst

 notes/reminders after you merge.

-Setting ``syntax check scripts`` in your configuration file can, optionally, check files changed by your topic branch using an external script.
+Setting ``syntax check scripts`` in your configuration file can, optionally, check files, changed by commits in your topic branch, using an external script that you specify.
 Different scripts can be specified for different file extensions.

 Example: